-I had known for a while that Istanbul straddles two continents- Europe and Asia and that it is in fact the only City in the world that does this, so of course when planning my 3 days in Istanbul I knew I had to venture to the Asian Side too.
+Istanbul straddles two continents- Europe and Asia and that it is the only city in the world that does this, so of course, when planning my 3 days in Istanbul I knew I had to venture to the Asian Side too.

 The boat journey from Karakoy to Kadikoy took about 20 minutes and there were great views all around!

 On arriving at Kadikoy port I realised I didn’t quite know where to go from here, however, I checked the map on my phone and headed straight on from the port, across the road and from here I could see plenty of shops and restaurants and once I walked up the road I saw the infamous Bull statue that I had read about in some blog posts and then saw lots of coloured boulders.

 It seemed like a good idea to follow them and they did, in fact, lead me to a good part of the Kadikoy neighbourhood.

 It’s a shopping street and mainly a walking street with the exception of the tram and a few cars and it felt like Istiklal Street which is on the European side of Istanbul but not on as many steroids!

 It was quite cute really especially with all the coloured posts and between the main street where the tram went there were plenty of places to eat and shops to look at and I didn’t feel like I was being hassled as much here as I have been on the other side of Istanbul.

 After walking around this area I headed to Moda by foot, another neighbourhood which I had read about and I was able to walk right along the ocean and enjoy the many parks they had.

 At some points, I had to go back to street level but even then there were loads of nice apartments and it made me think that it would be lovely here in the Summer.